kriszos/lxdbackup/README.md

 due to new 'lxc export' command, but works only on LXD 3.1 and above.
 I tested it only on LXD 4.4

-If You miss weekly or monthly backup script will correct it by moving daily backup as monthly or weekly, up to 5 day afterward.
+If You miss weekly or monthly backup, script will correct it by moving daily backup as monthly or weekly, up to 5 day afterward.
 Example above on directory structure tree in /backup/lxd/CT20/monthly (works only in script version 2.0 and above)

-At the end Script will print how much time it take to make a backup.
+At the end script will print how much time it took to make a backup.

 If You're using LXD from snap and running this script via crontab, remember to add PATH of SNAP binaries /snap/bin to crontab file, like that: